softplus/detweet/README.md

 1. Get list of tweets (see below)

-Put the list of tweet URLs into `data/tweets_delete.csv` (just a list of URLS for your account)
+Put the list of tweet URLs into `data/tweets_delete.csv` (just a list of URLS for your account; these can be on twitter.com or x.com)

 2. Clean up temporary files: delete `data/_counter.csv`, empty `data/_errors/`